icgc-dcc/dcc-docs/docs/cloud/icgc-get.md

 The download command comes with an automatic prompt that warns the user if the projected download size approaches the total available space in the download directory.
 It is possible to suppress this warning using the `-o` flag.

-Eample invocation of the `download` command:
+Sample invocation of the `download` command:

 ```shell
 ./icgc-get download FI378424 -r  collaboratory